The difference between Electroctrodessication and Electrofulguration

 In this page we will focus our attention on two particular methods used in aesthetics:

-- Electrofulguration (the same principle used in elctrocoagulation for medical use) and
+- → Electrofulguration (the same principle used in electro-coagulation for medical use) and

-In the above picture we can clearly see the difference between Electrodessication on the left and Electrofulguration on the right.
+In the above picture, we can clearly see the difference between Electrodesiccation on the left and Electrofulguration on the right.
 There are many devices on the marketplace which operate in one or both modes.
-The effects of electrofulguration are very superficial compared with the carbonisation effects of electrodessication (also known as dehydration, ablation or sublimation).
+The effects of electrofulguration are very superficial compared with the carbonization effects of electrodesiccation (also known as dehydration, ablation or sublimation).
+Electrofulguration occurs when the electrical arc takes place between the tit of the device and the skin.
+Electrodesiccation occurs when the tip of the device touches the skin and the electrical energy is applied onto the skin by the tip of the device itself.

-Effects produced by electrodessiccation are seen in the picture (the dehydration effects spread much deeper than Electrofulguration).
-For this reason electrofulguration is used for superficial skin treatments in aesthetics as it provides a greater degree of accuracy than electrodessication.
+Effects produced by electrodesiccation are seen in the right hand side picture, the dehydration effects spread much deeper than Electrofulguration.
+For this reason electrofulguration (Plasma or Fibroblast) is used for superficial skin treatments in aesthetics as it provides a greater degree of accuracy than electrodesiccation.
+The difference in equipment operation between electrofulguration and electrodesiccation mode is very well-known as they have been used for many years for dermatological applications.

-The answer is: operating frequency, voltage and the power levels are usually the same or similar in both configurations.
-However, the main difference between the two types of configurations is the way that current flows through the body.
-Also the difference stands on the fact that in electrodessication the electrode is either in direct contact with the skin or even inserted inside the skin (for permanent epilation).
+The answer is: the operating frequency and the power levels are usually the same or similar in both configurations.
+In Electrofulguration the voltage level is usually higher than when the equipment is set at Electrodessication mode.
+Also, the other difference between the two types of configurations is the way that current flows through the body.
+Also, the difference stands on the fact that in electrodesiccation the electrode is either in direct contact with the skin or even inserted inside the skin (for permanent epilation).

-Due to this superficial carbonisation effects and precision, electrofulguration has been also used for many years in order to stop minor bleeding in medical applications, during surgery.
+Due to this superficial carbonization effects and precision, electrofulguration has been also used for many years in order to stop minor bleeding in medical applications, during surgery.

-In Electrodessication a return pad is used in order to close the current flow back into the equipment.
-In this case the current flows from the needle/electrode, through the body, into the return pad in a loop fashion (as seen above).
-As a result of this electric current closed path the dehydration effects are far more effective and the ablation effects spread much deeper into the skin than the electrofulguration mode (in which the current simply flows to earth).
-Because the dehydration effects of electrodessication penetrate deeper into the skin, in aesthetics electrodessication configurations are mainly used for red vein coagulation/removal and permanent epilation.
-This is because when the retun pad is in use, the current flows deeper inside the dermis and this is the configuration normally used for the cauterization of small thread veins or for permanent epilation (permanent hair removal).
+As a result of this electric current closed path, the dehydration effects are far more effective and the ablation effects spread much deeper into the skin than the electrofulguration mode (in which the current simply flows to earth).
+Because the dehydration effects of electrodesiccation penetrate deeper into the skin, in aesthetics electrodesiccation configurations are mainly used for red vein coagulation/removal and permanent epilation.
+This is because when the return pad is in use, the current flows deeper inside the dermis and this is the configuration normally used for the cauterization of small thread veins or for permanent epilation (permanent hair removal).

-So to recap, when the equipment is required to function in electrofulguration mode the return pad is not needed, whereas it is used in Electrodessication.
+So to recap, when the equipment is required to function in electrofulguration mode the return pad is not needed and the voltage of the tip of the device is increased in order for the spark to be generated.

-Because of its higher degree of precision in tissue carbonisation, electrofulguration is used in aesthetics for:
+Because of its higher degree of precision in tissue carbonisation, electrofulguration (plasma or Fibroblast) is used in aesthetics for:

 - Benign moles and benign skin lesions removal in general.